atraboulsi27/Needleman-Wunsch/README.md

 From this information, we can extract the following:

 We know that the diagonal we are speaking of is a revesed diagonal.
 We can, therefore, represent the different positions that this diagonal pass through using the following formula: `x + y = iteration`.
-Since we know that the index of blocks in the grid map directly to its y-position in the grid, we can determine the x-position of the block in the ouput matrix using the following formula: `x = iteration - y`
+Since we know that the index of blocks in the grid directly map directly its y-position in the grid, we can determine the x-position of the block in the ouput matrix using the following formula: `x = iteration - y`

 Note: What helped me grasp how we should find the position of the block in the matrix was to relate it to linear algebra.
 The explanation above is equivalent to a linear transformation of a 1D vector in the grid into a 2D vector in the matrix.

 <img src="res/LinearTransform.png" alt="Linear Transform Example at Diagonal 2" width="600">

-The second explanation, is that the value of x and y in the matrix are related to the diagonal the current block is on by the following formula: `x + y = diagonal`, therefore, by setting the x-coordinate with the value of the block index in the grid, we can calculate the effective position of y in the matrix using the following formula `y = diag - x`.
-Although this explamation seems simpler to understand, we have to point out that both the first and second explanation express the same thing.

-Since we are executing based on a block diagonal given by the iteration number, we can actually deduce the coordinates of our block by knowing the following:

-3. Loop through the values in this block and calculate value of the cell in the exact same way as we did for the CPU (line 17-72):
+Then at line 8, we verify that the diagonal based on which we are calculating the block position in the ouput matrix, does not exceed N. If it does then the calculation the position of the block changes a little bit as the size of the diagonals are now decreasing.

+2. Loop over each diagonal in the block (line 13-71):

+We start looping over all the reversed diagonal within the currently executing block.

+We calculate an upper bound for the thread index for each iteration of the loop (line 15) and then only let threads passthorugh if they are within this upper-bound (line 18).

+In the same that we calculated the position of x and y for the block in the matrix, we calculate the position of x and y of threads within this block based on the diagonals (line 21 & 22).
+We also do a verfication for the diagonal size as we did for the blocks (line 24), and update the positions of the threads accordingly.

+Finally, we can calculate the threads x and coordinates within the ouput matrix (line 30 & 31).

+From there, it is smooth sailing, we first do a boundary check on the coordinates we obtained to make sure that threads beyond N do not execute (line 33).
+Then from line 34 to 64, we apply the exact same computational steps as we did for the CPU, and finally save the value obtained in the ouput matrix.

+Note: At line 69, notice the use of `__syncthread()` statement to make sure that all the necessary values are calculated before starting the next iteration.

 ## Complexity Analysis: